 Discrepancies in data: Why don’t the numbers always match up?

-What is data discrepancy?
+What is the meaning of data discrepancy?

 How do you identify discrepancies in data?